SymfonyCasts/symfony5/sfcasts/ep1/dirs-server.md

-# Dirs Server

-Coming soon...

-I really want you to understand the magic behind Symfony, how your application really works.
-So let's look at the directory structure very quickly.
-In our, in our small project, there's actually only three directories that you even need to think about.
-The first one is this `public/` directory.
-It is the document root, so that's where we point our web server app and that's, which means that if you, any public files like images or CSS files will go inside the `public/` directory.
-This `index.php` file here is called the front controller.
-This is the actual file that your web server is executing.
-When you go to the site, you'll probably never need to touch anything in this file.
-In fact, you almost, in reality, you almost never need to think about the public directory at all.
-The reality is that there are only two directories that you really need to think about. `config/` and `src/`.
-The, the `config/` directory is for well configuration.
-You're going to see YAML files in here that control how your application works and we'll talk a lot more about this later.
-The `src/` directory is for your PHP files and there's only one right now, but every time we build a PHP file, it's going to go into the `src/` directory and that's it.
-Config goes in, `config/` PHP class classes go into `src/`.

-Our project also has a `composer.json` file, which specifies our dependencies when we originally created the project, that command use composer to install these dependencies into the `vendor/` directory including Symfony itself.
-Okay, so we got our application running by using the nice built into PHP web server here to start a local development server pointing at the `public/` directory.
-That's cool, but I'm going to hit control + C to stop that because there's a much better way to do that because we have that Symfony CLI installed.
-We can say
+# Meet our Tiny App + PhpStorm Setup

+One of my *main* goals in these tutorials will be to help you *really* understand how Symfony - how your *application* works.

+To start with that, let's take a quick look at the directory structure.

+## The public/ Directory

+There are only three directories you need to think about.
+First, `public/` is the document root: so it will hold all files that need to be accessible by a browser.
+And... there's only one right now: `index.php`.
+This is called the "front controller": a fancy word that programmers invented to mean that this is the file that's executed by your web server.

+But really, other than putting CSS or image files into `public/`, you'll almost never need to think about it.

+## src/ and config/

+So...
+I kinda lied.
+There are *truly* only *two* directories that you need to think about: `config/` and `src/`. `config/` holds... um... puppies?
+No, `config/` holds config files and `src/` is where all your PHP code will go.
+It's just that simple.

+So... where is Symfony?
+Our project *started* with a `composer.json` file, which lists all the third-party libraries that our app *requires*.
+Behind the scenes, that `symfony new` command used composer to install this... which is a *fancy* way of saying that Composer downloaded a bunch of libraries into the `vendor/` directory... including Symfony itself.

+We'll talk more about the other files and directories along the way... but they're just not important yet.

+## Using the symfony Local Web Server

+A few minutes ago, we used PHP itself to start a local development web server.
+Cool.
+But hit Ctrl+C to quit that.
+Why?
+Because that handy symfony binary tool we installed comes with a more *powerful* local server.
+Run:

 ```terminal
 symfony serve
 ```

-and that's it.
-The first
-time you run this, it may ask you about installing a certificate and that is actually, that's optional, but if you say yes, it actually starts the web server up with HTTPS.
-Yes, we get local HTTPS functional.
+That's it.
+The first time you run this, it may ask you about installing a certificate.
+That's optional.
+If you *do* install it - I did - it will start the web server with https.
+Yep, you get https locally with zero config.

-It's not, if I go over and refresh, you'll see that see the little lock icon.
-There.
-We are actually seeing this at HTTPS which is awesome.
-When you want to stop the web server, you can hit control + C, you see it streams the logs to stop that and there are number of other options you can pass on any of these commands.
-You can pass `--help`
+Anyways, once it's running, move over to your browser and refresh.
+It works!
+And the little lock icon prove that we're now using https.

+To stop the web server, just hit Control + C. You can see all of this command's options by running:

 ```terminal-silent
 symfony serve --help
 ```

-it's can tie to a different document route or a different port if that's what you want.
-Or yeah, no TLS.
-If you want to disable the HTTPS for some reason.
-Now when you actually use the Symfony command, I actually do Symfony colon start.
-I actually run Symfony.
-It's server colon start.

-No I don't.

-I actually do Symfony server colon run.

-Oh I know, I do.

-I actually do
+Like ways to control the port number.
+When *I* use this command, I usually run:

 ```terminal
 symfony serve -d
 ```

-`-d` means to run as Damon.
-It does the exact same thing except that did just running in the background and um, and when you refresh everything still works.
-You can say
+The `-d` means to run as a daemon.
+It does the exact same thing except that now it runs in the background... which means I can still use this terminal.
+Running:

 ```terminal
 symfony server:status
 ```

-to see
-where that server is running.
-And you can say
+Shows me the server is running and:

 ```terminal
 symfony server:stop
 ```

-if you want to stop it.
-And then down here we will start it again.
+Will stop it.
+Let's start it again:

 ```terminal-silent
 symfony serve -d
 ```

-That's simply serve, serve command has other super powers like the ability to attach a domain, but we'll leave all that stuff related.
-Okay.
-The last thing I want to do before we start coding, let's make sure that our editor is set up.
-Now look, you can use whatever editor you want with Symfony, but developing and Symfony with PHP storm, which is what you see here is an absolute delight, so I highly recommend giving it a try.
-Now to really make it awesome.
-There are two things that you need to know, so I'm going to go to Petri [inaudible] preferences and the first thing to do is go to plugins and then marketplace and search for Symfony.

-Really, I just want to hear these Symfonys support and this thing is awesome.
-It's been downloaded almost 4 million times because it is incredible.
-I'll click into it.
-If you don't have this installed, go ahead and install it.
-The other thing there, the other two other plugins, we want to get our PHP annotations and PHP toolbox, so I have to say I searched for TG box here.
-It's a piece we toolbox peach.
-Meditation's simply support.
-These are the three that you're going to want.
-Stop after you install them in piece storm.
-We'll need you to restart.

-And then once you've restarted, actually wants you to come right back to preferences and then search the top box for Symfony.
-Once you have that simply plugin installed, you actually need to enable it on a project by project basis and make sure you hit that.
-Enable up there in the hip.
-Fly down there.
-It does, says they this change needs a restart, but I don't think that's true.
-The second thing to really make this work well for you is search for composer and you'll find a little languages, frameworks, PHP composer section.
-It makes you have the synchronized IDE settings with `composer.json`, that's just going to make your life a lot nicer.
-All right, I'll hit okay and we are ready.
-So let's dive in.
-Let's start creating some pages and see what Symfony is all about.
+## Installing PhpStorm Plugins

+Ok: we're about to start doing a *lot* of coding... so I want to make sure your editor is setup.
+And, yea, you can use *whatever* your want.
+But I *highly* recommend PhpStorm!
+Seriously, it makes developing in Symfony a *dream*!
+And no, the nice people at PhpStorm aren't paying me to say this... though... they *do* actually sponsor several open source PHP devs... which is kinda better.

+To *really* make PhpStorm awesome, you need to do two things.
+First, open the Preferences, select "Plugins" and click "Marketplace".
+Search this for Symfony.

+This plugin is *awesome*... proven by the nearly 4 million downloads it has.
+This will give us all *kinds* of extra auto-completion & intelligence while we're working.
+If you don't have it already, install it.
+You should *also* install the  "PHP Annotations" and "PHP toolbox" plugins.
+If you searched for "php toolbar"... you can see all three of them.
+Install them and restart PhpStorm.

+Once you've restarted, go *back* to Preferences and Search for Symfony.
+In addition to installing the plugin, you *also* need to enable it on a project-by-project basis.
+Check Enable and then apply.
+It says you need to restart PhpStorm... but I don't think that's true.

+The *second* thing you need to do in PhpStorm to make it shine is to search for Composer and find the "Languages and Frameworks", "PHP", "Composer" section.
+Make sure the "Synchronize IDE settings with composer.json" box is checked... which automatically configures a few useful things.

+Hit "Ok" and... we are ready!
+Let's create our very first page and see what Symfony is all about.